soham-amburle/Publishing-EDA-Reader-Feedback-DS-21July25/README.md

 **Date:** 21 July, 2025
 # Publishing EDA – Analyzing Reader Feedback

 This project explores and analyzes reader feedback data collected by a publishing firm.
-The goal is to uncover actionable insights that help the editorial and business teams understand how readers perceive various publications—including magazines, journals, and e-books—based on satisfaction scores, content quality, and purchasing behavior.
+The goal is to uncover actionable insights that help the editorial and business teams understand how readers perceive various publications, including magazines, journals, and e-books, based on satisfaction scores, content quality, and purchasing behavior.

 ---